sms-system/postcss-cscopes/README.md

 # postcss-cscopes

-A PostCSS plugin that automagc adds scopes to CSS
+A PostCSS plugin that automagic adds scopes to CSS

 ## Features